Speech Therapy Treatments For Hypernasality

 Speech Therapy Treatments For Hypernasality | District Speech & Language Therapy | Washington D.C. & Arlington VA

-Hypernasality is often represented in film and tv for comedic relief.
+This is often represented in film and tv for comedic relief, when people speak with a nasally voice.

 That’s why we recommend that children with hypernasality work with a pediatric speech therapist early on in their speech development, to help their voices be heard.

-If you’re unsure about what hypernasality is, or how a speech therapist can help you, read on to find out more.
+If you’re unsure about what hypernasality is, or how a speech therapist can help you or your child, read on to find out more.

 What Is Hypernasality?

-Hypernasality is a type of resonance disorder where your speech comes out nasally.
+Hypernasalityis a disorder of this resonance where your speech comes out nasally.

 A person with normal speech capabilities controls the airflow through their nose and mouth by the use of a valve that separates the two.